-- 2 cups (12 ounces) semisweet chocolate chips or chunks
+- 1¾ cups (10 ounces) semisweet chocolate chips or mini chips*

-- Icing or decorations (sprinkles, mini M&Ms), if desired
+- Optional: Icing or decorations (sprinkles, mini M&Ms, or mini chocolate chips)

-Preheat the oven to 350 degrees F. Grease two 9-inch cake pans and line the bottoms with parchment paper for easy removal.
+To bake the cookies: Preheat the oven to 350℉.
+Grease two 9-inch cake pans and line the bottoms with parchment paper for easy removal.
 (For added ease, trace the pans on a piece of parchment paper and cut just inside the circle.)

 In a large bowl or stand mixer, beat the butter, granulated sugar, brown sugar, and vanilla until light and fluffy.
 Add the eggs, one at a time, beating well after each addition.